twolfson/twolfson.com/articles/learning-to-forget.md

 ![Forget me](/public/images/articles/learning-to-forget/forget-me.png)

 Remembering is a practical skill.
-It's part of our daily routines; remembering a grocery list, remembering to ship a package, remembering to ask your friend about that recent event.
+It's part of our daily routines (e.g. remembering a grocery list, remembering to ship a package).

 The opposite of remembering is forgetting.
 For the purpose of our discussion, I want to consider controlled forgetting as a practical skill.
 When we forget something, it is released from our cognitive load and makes space for something new.
 For example: